 We encourage the government to:

-Incarcerated people have a right to health, as recognized in sections 85-86 of the Corrections and Conditional Release Act.
-Yet, incarcerated individuals are often forgotten, undervalued, unconsidered, despised and deemed undeserving of quality and responsive health care.
+People who are incarcerated have a right to health, as recognized in sections 85-86 of the Corrections and Conditional Release Act.
+Yet, they are often forgotten, undervalued, unconsidered, despised and deemed undeserving of quality and responsive health care.
 In fact, delivery and access to health care services within the federal correctional system is the number one complaint made to the Office of the Correctional Investigator, which highlights the dire situation of health care received within the federal correctional system.
-It is often assumed that prisoners don’t care about their health or are out to "trick us" (especially if they are people who use drugs).
+It is often assumed that prisoners don’t care about their health or are out to "trick us" (especially if they are people who use drugs or need pain management).
 It is also often assumed that the deprivation of health care services is a part of the punishment of incarceration when in fact, prisoners are entitled to receive equivalent or comparable health care to what people receive in the outside community.

-3. Institute needle exchange prison programs to address HIV and HCV prevention needs.
+3. Institute needle exchange and safe tattooing prison programs to address HIV and HCV prevention needs.

-4. Ensure access to nasal spray naloxone kits in response to the fentanyl crisis.
+4. Ensure easy access to nasal spray naloxone kits in response to the fentanyl crisis.

-5. Ensure the better access to community-based organizations that support the physical, emotional, spiritual and psychological well-being of incarcerated people.
+5. Ensure the better access to community-based organizations that support the physical, emotional, spiritual and psychological well-being of incarcerated people during and after incarceration.
 Building on the progress made on the timely access to HIV and HCV treatment for people in federal facilities, we encourage the federal government to assure continuity of care and a holistic approach to health care by facilitating the building of strong relationships with community-based organizations addressing health.

 6. Support peer health ambassador programs to assist incarcerated people in addressing their overall health needs.